RenderKit/embree/doc/src/tutorials.md

 interpolation.
 Shown is motion blur using spherical linear interpolation of the rotational component of the instance transformation on the left and simple linear interpolation of the instance transformation on the right.
-The number of time steps used to create the circular motion of the sphere in the upper part of the image can be modified as well.
+The number of time steps can be modified as well.

 Interpolation